anthonypleshek/anthonypleshek.github.io/_posts/2016-06-27-interactive-audio-video.md

 categories:
 ---

 This is a very old project (April 2013) from when I was at a creative agency called Spreenkler in Milwaukee, which to my knowledge is no longer active.
-I can't by any means take full credit for this, as multiple coworkers contributed feedback and guidance, particularly in terms of the visual aesthetics.
+It was an interactive installation set up during an event at the Milwaukee Art Museum combining inputs from a camera and the music from the musicians performing throughout the night.
+I don't by any means take full credit for this, as multiple coworkers contributed feedback and guidance, particularly in terms of the visual aesthetics.

 <div class="row">
     <div class="column2 left">